z-dev/web-training/courses/core/11-http.md

 # Advice

 HTTP is the 'protocol' used to load webpages.
-It's a standard agreed by a bunch of people with neck beards come up with, developers who do httpy stuff (Firefox / Chrome developers etc.) then follow the standards.
+It's a standard agreed by a bunch of people with neck beards come up with, developers who do httpy stuff (Firefox / Chrome developers etc.) then follow those standards.

 It's worth noting that HTTP is [Synchronous](http://stackoverflow.com/questions/748175/asynchronous-vs-synchronous-execution-what-does-it-really-mean), so when you fire off a HTTP request, you wait for the response, there is a persistent connection.
 If your internet is disrupted in the mean time, you'll most likely get an error.

-HTTP calls can return data in many any file format. http://google.com will return HTML which your browser understands and does stuff with. http://textfiles.com/100/914bbs.txt is a text file. https://upload.wikimedia.org/wikipedia/commons/e/e9/Felis_silvestris_silvestris_small_gradual_decrease_of_quality.png is a png file.
+HTTP calls can return data in many any file format. e.g:

+* http://google.com will return HTML which your browser understands and does stuff with.
+* http://textfiles.com/100/914bbs.txt is a text file.
+* https://upload.wikimedia.org/wikipedia/commons/e/e9/Felis_silvestris_silvestris_small_gradual_decrease_of_quality.png is a png file.

 You can invoke HTTP over the command line.
 The two most popular are `curl` and `wget`.
 Curl is a pain to use: [this helps me](https://curlbuilder.com/).
 Try `curl -XGET 'http://www.google.co.uk'`.